← Back to Your IT & Tech Mates

 Customers must not submit passwords, MFA codes, banking codes, recovery phrases, private keys, seed phrases, TFNs or unnecessary sensitive details through Quick Help or public forms.
 If access is needed, we will request it through a safer support process where appropriate.

-My Help, Master Guidance and provider store terms
+My Help, Trusted helper Guidance and service partner store terms

-Quick Help records may link to My Help dashboard items, provider store orders, student guidance requests, guidance sessions, evidence, Resolution Centre cases and follow-up plans.
+Quick Help records may link to Customer Room and My Help dashboard items, service partner store orders, student guidance requests, guidance sessions, evidence, Resolution Centre cases and follow-up plans.
 Private links and customer lookups may require verification and may be restricted to protect privacy.

 Cross-linked terms and policy framework